thedami/thedami/README.md

 - 👋 Hi, I’m Dami
-- 👀 I’m interested in Fintechs as well as Data Science
+- 👀 I’m interested in Software Development as well as Data Science
-- 🌱 I’m currently a student, gaduating July,2022
+- 🌱 I’m currently working as a software developer, while searching for grad school opportunities.
 - 💞️ I’m looking to collaborate on different ideas

 <!---